-- The CM will review the form and turn it into the Project Manager.
+- The CM will review the form and turn it into the Education Manager.

-- The Project Manager will review the observations and compile all necessary information and share it with all staff.
+- The Education Manager will review the observations and compile all necessary information and share it with all staff.

 - Each NOCAC classroom will take the kindergarten eligible children on a kindergarten visit.
 Staff need to follow the Field Trip Policy.